logo for nutrition-and-you.com

 Selection and storage

-Both fresh and dried forms of thyme herb are available in the herb store.
+Both fresh and dried forms of thyme herb can be available in the herb store.
 Buy fresh thyme whenever possible since it is superior in nutrients and rich in flavor.
-The leaves of fresh thyme should feature fresh and be a light green in color, and free from any dark spots or yellowing.
+The leaves of fresh thyme should feature light green, and be free from any dark spots or yellowing.

-Fresh thyme should be stored in the refrigerator wrapped in a slightly damp paper towel.
-Dried thyme can be kept in a tightly sealed glass container and stored in a cool, dark and dry place where it will keep fresh for up to six months.
+Fresh thyme should be stored in the refrigerator wrapped in a slightly dampened paper towel.
+Dried thyme can be kept in a tightly sealed glass container and stored in a cold, dark, and dry place, where it will stay fresh for up to six months.

 Culinary uses

-In order to keep the fragrance and flavor intact, thyme herb is generally added at the last moment in the cooking recipes.
-This is because, prolonged cooking results in evaporation of its essential oils.
+Thyme herb imparts intense flavor to the recipes, and therefore, should be added sparingly.
+In order to keep its fragrance and flavor intact, thyme herb is generally added at the final stages of the recipes.
+It is done to prevent evaporation of its essential oils in cases of extended cooking methods.

 • Thyme herb tea is a popular health drink.